jcslol/System-Access-and-File-system/README.md

 # System-Access-and-File-system
-A collection of Linux commands, notes, and cheat sheets related to system access and file system navigation.
+A collection of (kali) Linux commands, notes, and cheat sheets related to system access and file system navigation.